kckclow/sc-google-ranking/readme.txt

 == Frequently Asked Questions ==
 1. How to see my ranking?
-Navigate to "SCGoogleRanking" link in admin panel left menu, enter the keywords (e.g. homestay buget), then save the changes.
+* Navigate to "SCGoogleRanking" link in admin panel left menu, enter the keywords (e.g. homestay buget), then save the changes.
-2. What is Google Domain?
+1. What is Google Domain?
-Google Domain is to define which country the keyword search engine to execute.
+* Google Domain is to define which country the keyword search engine to execute.
 Different Google domain will return different list of search results.
-3. Is this plugin working in in my local development environemnt?
+1. Is this plugin working in in my local development environment?
-This plugin will not work in local development environment.
+* This plugin will not work in local development environment.
-4. How many keywords I can provide in the Keywords input?
+1. How many keywords I can provide in the Keywords input?
-You can put as many as you like.
+* You can put as many as you like.
 Primarily, targeting about 5 keywords is recommended.

 == Screenshots ==
 1. SC Google Ranking tool, showing the ranking of your website today provided with keywords.